Probing power spectrum enhancement at small scales with the SKA: Introduction

 \section{Introduction}

 The matter power spectrum at the smallest scales remains an open question in cosmology.
 Primordial fluctuations are produced during the inflation stage, their evolution depends on the properties of dark matter particles.
 Although the Lambda cold dark matter ($\Lambda$CDM) model, with density fluctuations extending down to the damping scales of cold dark matter (CDM) particles (the mass scale of the CDM fluctuations damping is $\sim$an Earth mass, see \citealt{Diemand2005Natur,Wang2020Natur}), has been used as the standard model in research (e.g. \citealt{planck18}), other models give rather different fluctuations levels at small scales.
 For example, in the Warm Dark Matter (WDM) model \citep{Bode2001ApJ,viel2005PhRvD,Smith2011PhRvD} or Fuzzy Dark Matter (FDM) model \citep{Jones2021ApJ,Gong2023ApJ}, the power spectrum starts to damp at scales much larger than the CDM damping scale.
 Therefore the formation of small dark matter halos are heavily suppressed.
 This has significant influence on the high-$z$ galaxy population \citep{Gong2023ApJ} and the reionization process \citep{Barkana2001ApJ,Yue2012ApJ}.
-Alternatively, there are also models with small-scale fluctuations enhanced significantly compared to the regular $\Lambda$CDM model (e.g. \citealt{Braglia2020JCAP,Inman2023PhRvD,Cielo2025,Nadler2025ApJ}).
-The enhancement of the small-scale power spectrum could be an interpretation of the observed galaxies excess at high redshifts \citep{hirano2024,tkachev2024}.
+Alternatively, there are also models with small-scale fluctuations enhanced significantly compared to the standard $\Lambda$CDM model (e.g. \citealt{yoshiurab2020PhRvD.101h3520Y,Inman2023PhRvD,Cielo2025,Nadler2025ApJ,minoda2023PhRvD.108l3542M}).
+The enhancement of the small-scale power spectrum could be an interpretation of the observed excess of galaxies at high redshifts \citep{hirano2024,tkachev2024}, or result in earlier formation of first stars and onset of the Cosmic Dawn.